RNMaranan/MeXE402_Finals_Maranan_Marasigan/README.md

 ## 🤖 Step 2.
 Morphological Operation Implementation:
 - Apply **erosion** and **dilation** operations on the images.
 - Use varying kernel sizes **(e.g., 1x1, 3x3, 5x5, 7x7, 9x9)** for both erosion and dilation to observe feature variations.
-- Generate processed versions of each image for every combination of kernel sizes **(5 for erosion × 5 for dilation = 25 combinations)**.
+- Generate processed versions of each image for every combination of kernel sizes **(5 for erosion × 5 for dilation = 25 combinations)** and additional **(5 for erosion with canny edge detection)**.
+- Combine Canny edge detection with the morphological operations.
+- Apply the Canny edge detection for erosion to further analyze edge shrinkage or expansion.

 ## 🤖 Step 3.
 Feature Extraction:
 - Analyze the morphological effects **(texture, edge variations, etc.)** introduced by erosion and dilation for each kernel size.
 - Quantify the changes in image features (e.g., edge intensities, texture uniformity) using image-processing metrics like:
   - **Edge detection** (e.g., Sobel or Canny filters).
   - **Texture analysis** (e.g., Gray Level Co-occurrence Matrix, Local Binary Patterns).